-- To understand analytic functions, properties, harmonic conjugates, analytic function construction, standard conformal mapping, and bilinear transformations. - To apply Cauchy's theorem, integral formulas, Taylor & Laurent series - To solve one dimensional wave equations and one dimensional heat flow equations using Fourier series solutions. - To solve two dimensional steady-state heat flow equations using Fourier series solutions. - To develop Z- transform techniques which will perform the analysis for discrete time systems.
+- To understand analytic functions, properties, harmonic conjugates, analytic function construction, standard conformal mapping, and bilinear transformations. - To apply Cauchy's theorem, integral formulas, Taylor & Laurent series - To introduce students to the theory, properties, and applications of Laplace transforms, enabling them to find solutions to ordinary differential equations. - To apply Fourier transform, Fourier sine and cosine transforms and their properties - To develop Z- transform techniques which will perform the analysis for discrete time systems.